 Learn more about faucet warranties.

 This Company In Brief

 Home Product America, Inc. is a Quebec corporation organized and owned by Yves Bourret.
 Its official address on file with the Quebec Registraire des Enterprises is a private residence.
 Its actual operating address is 2013 Rue Cunard, Laval, Quebec H7S 2N1, which is also the address of Asia Manufacturing Solutions, Inc. founded in 2006.

-However, as the business has existed only since 2009 and as it is registered with the Registrar of Companies as an enterprise in the "wholesale trade", specifically in "import/export", we doubt the claim.
+However, as the business has existed only since 2009 and as it is identified to the Quebec Registrar of Companies as being in the "wholesale trade", specifically in "import/export", we doubt the claim of manufacturing.

 Likewise, AMS customer service rather insistently characterizes Asia Manufacturing Solutions as a manufacturer, and specifically as the manufacturer of Ancona faucets.
 But, it is identified in its incorporation documents as being organized for the "importation, exportation and distribution of manufactured products".